 What color is the moon?

-Also different parts of the moon’s surface reflect back different colors, so for example parts of the moon which consist of the mineral cobalt will give a blue color and areas rich in iron a rusty brown color.
+Also, different parts of the moon’s surface reflect back different colors, for example, parts of the moon that consist of the mineral cobalt will give a blue color, and areas rich in iron a rusty brown color.

 It just looks like a white/bluish dot flickering away in the distance.
-The light reflected back from the moon is also very bright so that it overloads our eye’s color receptors and we just see white, which is a mix of all colors.
+The light reflected back from the moon is also very bright so it overloads our eye’s color receptors, and we just see white, which is a mix of all colors.

 How bright is planet earth and does the earth shine on the moon?

-Well this does vary a bit, depending on what part of the earth you are looking at- remember albedo?
-Snow, clouds, mountains, the sea, all have different albedos so will reflect different amounts of light back.
-If you are far enough away this won’t matter much, but if you are close enough- say from the moon, which bit of the earth is facing you will make a small difference.
+Well this does vary a bit, depending on what part of the earth you are looking at-.
+Remember albedo?
+Snow, clouds, mountains, and the sea all have different albedos, so will reflect different amounts of light back.
+If you are far enough away, this won’t matter much, but if you are close enough- say from the moon, which bit of the earth is facing you will make a small difference.